-He is currently Chair of the UN Secretary-General’s High Level Panel on Peace Operations and is completing a global project for the Secretary-General: a worldwide review of the UN Peacekeeping and Mediation efforts with the goal of making the UN “peace and security architecture” more efficient in preventing and revolving conflicts.
+In 2014, at the request of the UN Secretary General he chaired the UN High Level Panel on Peace Operations, a worldwide review of the UN Peacekeeping and Mediation efforts with the goal of making the UN “peace and security architecture” more efficient in preventing and revolving conflicts.
 Today, as one of the world’s real peace builders, he continues to do high level peacekeeping and peace building actions globally, while continuing to look after the young democracy he helped to build.

 more information: http://ramoshorta.com

 Archbishop Desmond Tutu.
 Human Rights Advisor.

 For decades of racial struggle in South Africa, Desmond Tutu was the international voice for equality.
 Today he is one of the world’s prominent voices for human rights, conflict resolution and reconciliation.